Terms & conditions

 - Consumer rights: if you are a UK consumer, statutory rights under the Consumer Rights Act 2015 and Consumer Contracts Regulations 2013 may apply to digital content and distance contracts.
 Nothing in these Terms excludes those rights where unlawful to do so.

 - Where you are a UK consumer, statutory rights under the Consumer Rights Act 2015 and Consumer Contracts Regulations 2013 may apply.
 For digital content supplied immediately after payment, you may lose the usual 14-day cooling-off cancellation right once supply has begun, where the law allows that exclusion.
 If paid access or downloads fail due to a fault on our side, contact us with your order details and we will seek to restore access or refund where appropriate.
-[Review this paragraph with a solicitor for your product.]

 9. AI and automated features